curl/everything-curl/cmdline.md

 source and that you verify digital signatures or the authenticity of the packages in other ways.

-Also, remember that curl is often built to use third party libraries to perform and unless curl is built to use them statically you must also have those third party libraries installed - and they exact set of libraries will vary depending on the particular build you get.
+Also, remember that curl is often built to use third-party libraries to perform and unless curl is built to use them statically you must also have those third-party libraries installed - and the exact set of libraries will vary depending on the particular build you get.

 ## Command lines, quotes and aliases